sproff22/nhl_predictions/README.md

 ## Additional Artifacts

-Also included in the repository is a notebook file `model_tuning.ipynb` and an html file `model_tuning.html`.
+Also included in the repository is a notebook file `model_tuning.ipynb`.
 The notebook file contains testing and validation code with visualizations and performance metrics to examine model performance through the season thus far.
 It also contains a cell to perform a grid search on the possible hyperparameters to tune.
 These hyperparameters can be tuned on the full results from the previous season to allow for the maximum sample size.
-The corresponding html file is provided as an example of the model analysis, from November of 2024.
+The outputs provided show an example of the model analysis, from November of 2024.
+When run over a full season, we can expect >60% game-by-game accuracy, with greater accuracy given to long-term projections from Elo ratings.

 ## References & Notes